A Sunblock Allergy Warning & Sun Protection Ideas

 Case in point, today I generously applied Badger’s Unscented sunblock to much of Tristan’s skin.
 This was our favorite sunblock last year because it was natural and he never reacted to it, so without thinking I covered Tristan.
 Big mistake.
 He instantly was covered in hives, his eczema flared up, and he was an itchy mess.

 Please, learn from my experience and do a small patch test before you lather up your child with any old favorites or new sunblocks.
 Of course this applies to any skincare product, but for some reason, the sunblock slipped my mind.

 With our old dependable sunblock out the window, we’re moving on to try some new natural, non-toxic products.
-Both of these offer broad spectrum UVA/UVB coverage.
+They offer broad spectrum UVA/UVB coverage.

 Sunny Sleevez – UPF 50+, throw these sleeves on and head out the door, remove when you come back indoors.
 No mess, no fuss.
 Easy.